DominicBreuker/pspy/README.md

 Besides using the events, pspy will also scan `/proc` every 100ms, just to be sure.
 My initial experiments suggest the CPU usage is quite low for this value.
 Making the interval configurable is on the roadmap.

+# Misc

+Logo: "By Creative Tail [CC BY 4.0 (http://creativecommons.org/licenses/by/4.0)], via Wikimedia Commons"